 How to Improve the Battery Recycling Industry

 With the increased availability of plastic boxes of suitable strength and capable of retaining acid leaks, Battery Rescue believe it’s time the industry moved away from the use of wood pallets for storage and transportation of used lead acid batteries.
-The use of plastic containers / boxes would immediately improve the level of compliance by the industry and reduce the risks to the public and the environment.
+The use of plastic containers / bins would immediately improve the level of compliance by the industry and reduce the risks to the public and the environment.

 Plastic boxes/bins are the main method used in Europe to transport lead acid batteries for recycling.
 Yes, they have an advantage in that the transport distances are much smaller than in Australia but maybe it’s because they are more environmentally conscientious than we are, after all their dry cell battery recycling rates are approximately 50 times what they are in Australia.

 Kevin Jones, Director of Fleetrak Consulting (formerly the International Business Development Manager for Chep Pallecon Solutions APAC), demonstrated that despite the additional costs of washing and returning the Containers within Australia, that on average there is a saving of $21 per tonne of batteries transported using plastic Containers versus wood pallets.
 The savings are due to the time and materials involved in preparing the batteries for transport on wood pallets and the efficiency gains of automatic unloading from plastic boxes.
 In other words, there is no cost to change to a closed container pool system, for the vast majority of ULABs collected within Australia, with the exception of the most remote locations.